-More specifically, modernizing legacy ERP platforms begins with identifying the best opportunities for modernization and having a clear understanding of how automation will drive business value.
+More specifically, modernising legacy ERP platforms begins with identifying the best opportunities for modernisation and having a clear understanding of how automation will drive business value.
 This paper details the steps enterprises need to take when deploying an integrated approach to using automation to transform ERP and notes the benefits that can be achieved.

 The promise of automation

 Today, automation is being scaled at many levels in the enterprise.
 When combined with embedded artificial intelligence (AI), automation helps enterprises streamline repetitive tasks and reduce many elements, including human and process errors, operational risk and, perhaps most importantly, costs.
 At the same time, automation serves as a means to greatly enhance a company’s infrastructure, technology applications, and IT operational and business processes.